4kategreen/blog/source/_posts/approach-to-leadership.md

 The first thing you need to know about my approach to leadership is a little context.

 Here are some crucial bits to apply to what I'm about to tell you:
-1. I grew up in a house where rules were arbitrary and inconsistently applied.
-Thus, I strive to make things consistent and orderly for myself.
+1. I have been working in technology, in many aspects, but mostly as a software engineer or software engineering manager for over 20 years
 1. I have a degree in education.
 I wanted to be a teacher since middle school after watching, and being inspired by, great teachers.
 1. _Despite_ having a degree in elementary education, I decided not to teach because of how curriculum and evaluation was carried out at a mass scale in US public education.
 1. I was in college studying elementary education when No Child Left Behind, a test-focused education platform, was unveiled.
 I fought against its existence.